California State Capitol Building

 Governors' Photo Gallery

-That the building even exists is a testament to explorers, pioneers, and early settlers who faced and overcame long odds to build a new society in a wild land.
+That the building exists is a testament to explorers, pioneers, and early settlers who faced and overcame long odds to build a new society in a wild land.
 Once a scrappy outpost of Spanish Missions, massive ranches, and fortune-seeking prospectors from all corners of the globe, California is today the most populous state in the Union, home to nearly 40 million people, and the world's 6th largest economy.
-The Golden State is home to the nation's largest technology, film and television, and agricultural industries.
+In addition, the Golden State is home to the nation's largest technology, film and television, and agricultural industries.
 This population and wealth, staggering for anything smaller than a nation, has made California a nationwide and worldwide laboratory for governmental policy and action.
-When the California Legislature acts on a controversial or major matter, the world watches.
+As a result, the world watches when the California Legislature acts on a controversial or major matter.

 As the political center of the Golden State, California's State Capitol Building, though steeped in a rich past, plays an important role in shaping the future of the state, nation, and world.